philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

 ### Ask yourself
-Do you trust your clients to handle caching?
+Do you trust your clients to handle caching without any hints from the server?

 ---

 ### Ask yourself
-Quick to build and easy to break?
+Do we _defitely_ never _ever_ want HATEOAS?

 ---

-### Ask yourself
-Slow to build and more resiliant?

----

-### Ask yourself
-Just data, or file upload/download too?

----

 ## I would use GraphQL for

 A highly query-able API, with wide array of clients that need small and different data, and data is inexpensive to query...

+---

 ## I would use GraphQL for